RasaHQ/rasa/docs/user-guide/connectors/facebook-messenger.rst

 .. warning::

    Facebook API limits the amount of buttons you can sent in a message to 3.
 If more than 3 buttons are provided in a message, Rasa will ignore all provided buttons.

 * `Quick Replies <https://developers.facebook.com/docs/messenger-platform/send-messages/quick-replies>`_: provide a way to present a set of up to 13 buttons in-conversation that contain a title and optional image, and appear prominently above the composer.
-You can also use quick replies to request a person's email address or phone number.
+You can also use quick replies to request a person'semail address or phone number.

 .. code-block:: yaml

    utter_fb_quick_reply_example:
+      - channel: facebook
-      - text: Hello World!
+        text: Hello World!
         quick_replies:
           - title: Text quick reply
             payload: /example_intent